HwWobbe/HwWobbe.github.io/README.md

 # HwWobbe.github.io
 * Schedule a re-visit to Github as a TwHost site.
 * * keep evolving the twOnly apprach, but remain open minded about the NodeJs version(s) support
+* * TiddlyHost meets many of these needs, but does not have adequate Permission granularity for some of my uses.
 * This file could be part of an expanding 'hello-world' introduction that is based on my TiddlyWiki (...Tw) use(s).
 * * 2021-03-0?: TiddlyHost becomes the corrent priority
 * 2021.02.06: Review API key